ColinKennedy/rez_developer_packages/rez_lint/README.md

 - style guide information
 - contributor guidelines

-Things like that help a lot for new starters or people who stumble on the code.
+Explaining these topics a lot for new starters or people who stumble on the code.

 ## no-rez-test